Azure/bicep-registry-modules/avm/ptn/data/private-analytical-workspace/README.md

     solutionAdministrators: [
       {
         principalId: <EntraGroupId>       // Specified group will have enough permissions to manage the solution
-        principalType: 'Group'            // Group but User type can be specified }
+        principalType: 'Group'            // Group and/or User type can be specified }
     ]
     advancedOptions: {